-Biological & Health Sciences Division (650) 949-7249 www.foothill.edu/bio/
+Biological & Health Sciences Division (650) 949-7249 www.foothill.edu/bio/programs/biosci/

 BIOL 1A PRINCIPLES OF CELL BIOLOGY 6 Units Prerequisite: CHEM 1A.

-Students taking the biology majors' sequence (1A, B, C, D) are strongly advised to take the sequence in order and in its entirety.
-Four hours lecture, two hours instruction for laboratory, four hours laboratory and one hour collaborative learning.
+Students taking the biology majors' sequence (1 A, B, C, D) are strongly advised to take the sequence in order and in its entirety.
+Four hours lecture, two hours lecture-laboratory, four hours laboratory, one hour collaborative learning.

 An introduction to cellular structure and function, biological molecules, bioenergetics, the genetics of both prokaryotic and eukaryotic organisms, and elements of molecular biology.
-[CAN BIOL 2; BIOL 1A & 1B & 1C = CAN BIOL SEQ A]
+[CAN BIOL 2, CAN BIOL SEQ A = BIOL 1A+1B+1C]

-BIOL 1B FORM & FUNCTION IN PLANTS & ANIMALS 6 Units Prerequisite: BIOL 1A
+BIOL 1B FORM & FUNCTION IN PLANTS & ANIMALS 6 Units

 Advisory: Students taking the biology majors' sequence (1A, B, C, D) are strongly advised to take the sequence in order and in its entirety.
-Four hours lecture, two hours instruction for laboratory, four hours laboratory and one hour collaborative learning.
+Four hours lecture, two hours lecture-laboratory, four hours laboratory, one hour collaborative learning.

 An introduction to the structure and physiological processes of plants and animals.
 Transport systems, reproduction, nutrition, gas exchange, regulation of the internal environment, response to external stimuli, defense against disease, nervous systems, hormones, and locomotion.
-[BIOL 1A & 1B & 1C = CAN BIOL SEQ A]
+[CAN BIOL SEQ A = BIOL 1A+1B+1C]